Last Updated on

 A good time to enroll in a plan that offers Medicare Part D prescription drug coverage is during your seven-month Medicare Initial Enrollment Period, which begins three months before you turn 65, includes your birthday month, and ends three months after that month.
 If you’re enrolled in Medicare due to a disability, you can enroll in a plan during the time period of three months before until three months after your 25th month of disability.

 You can enroll in a stand-alone Medicare Part D Prescription Drug Plan or a Medicare Advantage Prescription Drug plan during the Annual Election Period for Medicare Advantage and Medicare prescription drug coverage, which runs from October 15 to December 7 each year.
 You may also change plans during this time.
 The effective date of your coverage is January 1st of the following year.

-January 1 to February 14 each year is the Medicare Advantage Disenrollment Period.
-If you disenroll from a Medicare Advantage or Medicare Advantage Prescription Drug plan at this time and return to Original Medicare, Part A and Part B, you can add a stand-alone Medicare Part D Prescription Drug Plan up until February 14th.
+January 1 to March 31 each year is the Medicare Advantage Open Enrollment Period.
+If you disenroll from a Medicare Advantage or Medicare Advantage Prescription Drug plan at this time and return to Original Medicare, Part A and Part B, you can add a stand-alone Medicare Part D Prescription Drug Plan until March 31.